InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - If an entity can be in one of several conceptual states at a given time, it more makes sense to represent those states with a `GKStateMachine` (as encapsulated by a `StateMachineComponent`) instead of putting lots of conditional checks in multiple components.

-	> e.g.: A spaceship entity with gun components that generate heat and temporarily stop firing when they are overheated.
+	> e.g. A spaceship entity with gun components that generate heat and temporarily stop firing when they are overheated.
 Without states, you might need to repeatedly check for the overheated state in *GunComponent* and *GunControlComponent* and *ShipVisualEffectsComponent* etc. With states, you may have an *OverheatedState* that removes the *GunControlComponent* and adds a *OverheatedVisualEffectComponent*.
 The overheated state monitors the *HeatComponent* to see when the ship cools down, and transitions the entity back to its *NormalState* which restores the relevant components necessary for normal player control.

 ### State classes should: